PhantomDraft/phantomdraft.github.io/content/en/library/night-of-the-living-dead-1968.md

 George A. Romero's Night of the Living Dead (1968) is a fundamental element of horror cinema, and basing itself on a budget, it is the most commendable tale of survival and social decay.
 That and the mysterious raising of the dead scattered throughout rural Pennsylvania has turned a house in a farm into a battleground.
 It begins with Barbra and Johnny visiting a graveyard but ends when they are attacked by some creepy and flesh-hungry aggressor.
 Barbra takes flight toward the farmhouse, where she meets Ben, an ingenious stranger, and the other survivors who must contend not only with the living among the dead, but also their battles with other members of romantic society.

-Unlike Hitchcock’s ***The Birds***, which terrifies with its depiction of nature’s uncontrollable wrath, *Night of the Living Dead* replaces realism with a metaphoric nightmare.
+Unlike Hitchcock’s <a href="/library/the-birds-1963/" target="_blank">The Birds</a>, which terrifies with its depiction of nature’s uncontrollable wrath, Night of the Living Dead replaces realism with a metaphoric nightmare.
 The zombies symbolize more than just creatures—they are the fears, failures, and fractures of humanity given flesh.
 While Hitchcock’s birds instill dread through their unrelenting and natural behavior, Romero's zombies, though slower and less realistic, embody the loss of human identity and order.

 ## Data

 ### A Revolution in Cinematography

 Night of the Living Dead was the first time that audiences encountered the now-classic zombie archetype of reanimated corpses driven to insatiable compulsions for human flesh.
 The word "zombie" may not have been employed in the film, but Romero's ghouls transformed the undead, a departure from previous images based on Haitian lore.
-This image, however, was on its first approaches in the writings by HP Lovecraft-scarcely in Herbert West: Re-Animator, when corpses are being revived horrifically.
+This image, however, was on its first approaches in the writings by HP Lovecraft-scarcely in <a href="/library/herbert-west-reanimator-1922/" target="_blank">Herbert West: Re-Animator</a>, when corpses are being revived horrifically.
 Romero took another step, creating zombies who could not be controlled by a human but served as messengers of disorder, without any purpose besides feeding upon the living.

 ### Characters and Symbolism